nhsconnect/prm-practice-migration/guide/07-post-go-live.md

 <!-- [UPLIFT] updated description of pathology results according to user feedback -->
 * Any results that are not normally sent electronically will need to be manually re-entered

-* Patient consultations are manually re-entered by practice staff/clinicians
+* Patient consultations are manually re-entered

 * Printed Referrals (urgent referrals) are manually re-entered